PUBLISHED ON Jul, 23, 2024

 How to:

-1. You should set your back extension 1 level higher than for the 45-degree back extension.
-Especially if you have never done the movement before.
+- You should set your back extension one level higher than for the 45-degree back extension, especially if you have never done the movement before.

-2. The working side leg will be the one behind you, and the other leg will be in front, like in the video above.
+- The working-side leg will be the one behind you, and the other leg will be in front, like in the video above.

-4. To feel a deeper stretch, you can place the working side's hand on your head as shown above.
+- To feel a deeper stretch, you can place the working-side's hand on your head as shown above.
 Only go down until you feel a good stretch; you do not have to reach all the way down to the floor.

 Tips: